priyalpatell/MLFinalProject/README.md

 "scrubbed.csv" was a ufo sightings dataset found on [kaggle](https://www.kaggle.com/datasets/NUFORC/ufo-sightings)

 ## View Our Code
-Importing Keras tends to crash Jupyter Notebook, so please only view our code from this google colab link which seemed to fix this problem https://colab.research.google.com/drive/1LkhfuaI1NOLcgpFoup_GG5OF2Zsy6dzQ?usp=sharing
+Importing Keras tends to crash Jupyter Notebook, so please only view/run our code from this google colab link which seemed to fix this problem https://colab.research.google.com/drive/1LkhfuaI1NOLcgpFoup_GG5OF2Zsy6dzQ?usp=sharing

 Note: you will be instructed to log into you google drive account associated with your ucdavis email & select ALL for access